 Meeting the carbon budgets proposed by the Climate Change Commission requires a fit-for-purpose electricity system and market able to cope with the heavy lifting resulting from rapid electrification and uptake of renewable, distributed energy resources (DER).

 The electricity sector will not make a least cost transition to a low emission future without a plan of action.
 But the broad discussion on how the electricity sector plans to evolve to support least cost electrification and decarbonisation of the economy has not really started.

-People, the economy and the environment will be worse off unless a clear plan is quickly developed to guide the upgrade to the regulatory settings needed to have an electricity system and market able to cope with the heavy lifting.
+People, the economy and the environment will be worse off [link to article 3] unless a clear plan is quickly developed to guide the upgrade to the regulatory settings needed to have an electricity system and market able to cope with the heavy lifting.

 So how much time is there before we start imposing avoidable costs on people and the economy?

 Good thinking is happening, but there is no coordinated activity